JedimEmO/dmat/tutorial/farmers_market.md

 ## Creating the frontend

+To run the frontend application, go to `tutorial/examples/farmers-market/farmers-market-web` and run `npm install && npm start`.

 For now, we want the farmers market UI to show a simple table of all the available products.
 But we'll want to periodically fetch the list of products from the backend, and update the table accordingly whenever the list or the available quantity of a product changes!

 Part of this is solved by using Mutable and MutableVec as we did in the counter example.
 However, if we simply put the data in a MutableVec, and replace the entire vector whenever we get a new list of products, we'll force the entire table to re-render, which is not what we want.

-This is where the `Updateable` trait from `crates/futures-signals-utils` comes in.
+This is where the `Updateable` trait from `crates/futures-signals-utils` and `crates/futures-signals-utils-derive` comes in.
 It allows us to derive an `update(&self, &other)` function for a type.
 This function will recursively apply changes (and only changes!) to our data, causing the DOM to only update the parts that have changed.